How to Price Your Online Course: What You Need to Know Before You Launch (With Calculator)

-When creating an online course (or a webinar), sooner or later, every creator needs to answer the question: how much should I charge for my online course?
+When creating an online course, sooner or later, you need to answer the question: How much should I charge for my product?

 In this guide, you'll learn:

 Need an effective pricing strategy for your online course?
-First, you’ll need to figure out your potential audience and how many courses you are going to have.
+First, you’ll need to figure out your potential audience and how many courses you will have.
 Use CreativeMindClass's profit calculator to find a profitable selling price for your online course.

 What influences an online course price

 Not all courses are equal.
 Prices of online courses vary widely.
-Some courses are offered for free, while others can cost hundreds of dollars (or euros).
+Some courses are free, while others can cost hundreds of dollars (or euros).

-Before trying to price your online course, you first need to know how what factors influence the price.
+Before trying to price your online course, you need to know what factors influence the price.

 So let's explore the six main things that impact Online Course Pricing.